 So if the world is moving to cloud services, what should you do?

-Don’t let current costs drive long-term strategic miscalculations.
-Sure, cloud computing is cheaper, requires less people, less facilities and results in lower utility costs – but as a CIO, you should first be focused on the data, not the costs.
-If the costs increase the risk to the data, then you are not fulfilling your obligations by pushing it to the cloud, especially if you can’t insure viability and access over time.
+- Don’t let current costs drive long-term strategic miscalculations.
+Sure, cloud computing is cheaper, requires fewer people, fewer facilities, and results in lower utility costs – but as a CIO, you should first be focused on the data, not the costs.
+If the costs increase the risk to the data, then you are not fulfilling your obligations by pushing it to the cloud, especially if you can’t ensure viability and access over time.

 We go to libraries and visit museums and we see records that are ancient.
 Old books, hand-written scrolls, hieroglyphics etched in stone.
 The cloud offers none of the longevity that data has enjoyed during human history.
 One of the reasons paperless offices have failed to appear is the lack of trust that digital records retain the same degree of permanence afforded to physical records.
 When we outsource to the cloud, we give away the little control still held by our firms, of the employee and customer data that has been collected.
 We give our future history away and no clause in the contract accounts for that.